KeannenHalim/DevOps-SRE/opentofu/README.md

 ![Architecture Diagram](./images/diagram.png)

 ## Getting Started
 This code is developed for provisioning an AWS infrastructure, so in other words, you have to have an AWS account.
+Please remember to change to the working directory before executing the tofu commands.

 ### Installing OpenTofu
 You can see the official documentation for installing the OpenTofu from their official website.
 Visit [OpenTofu Website](https://opentofu.org/docs/intro/install/) for more details.